Marine heatwave: Ecosystems

 Changes in the thermal environment can have drastic effects on the health and well-being of terrestrial and marine organisms.
 Marine heatwave events increase habitat degradation, change species' range, complicate fisheries management, contribute to mass mortality, and generally reshape ecosystems.
+Marine heatwaves alone are estimated to have caused USD 6.6 billion in fisheries losses between 1985–2022.
+Fisheries and aquaculture remain largely invisible in disaster assessments, despite providing livelihoods for 500 million people.

 Habitat degradation occurs through restructuring and sometimes complete loss of habitats such as seagrass beds, corals, and kelp forests.
 These habitats contain a significant proportion of the oceans' biodiversity.
 Changes in currents and thermal environments have already shifted many marine species' ranges away from the equator.
 Large range shifts, along with outbreaks of toxic algal blooms, have impacted species across taxa.
 Management of migrant species becomes increasingly difficult and food web dynamics shift.

 SST increases are linked to a decline in species abundance such as the mass mortality of 25 benthic species in the Mediterranean in 2003, sea star wasting disease, and coral bleaching events.
 Marine heatwaves in the Mediterranean Sea during 2015–2019 resulted in widespread mass sealife die-offs in five consecutive years.
 Repeated marine heatwaves in the Northest Pacific led to dramatic changes in animal abundances, predator-prey relationships, and energy flux throughout the ecosystem.
 Marine heatwave events were expected to impact species distribution.